More baby boomers finding new jobs during golden years

 “Having to earn an income is the great motivator that led me to my second career as a writer – the first career for me that’s been remotely creative or fulfilling,” Harris told the news source.
 “So for me, the combination of needing money but no longer being able to stomach mind-numbing work has been magic.”

 Harris is far from alone, but many baby boomers may not have the same chance at a new job due to caregiving responsibilities.
 These individuals may want to invest in a personal emergency response system to install in a senior residence.
-This device allows users to instantly send a medical alert if they require assistance.
+Medical alert systems allow users to instantly send a medical alert if they require assistance.